 Planting Trees Can Help Stop Climate Change.
 But How Many Trees?

 The global tree restoration potential study published in the journal Science had several scientists analyzing the global tree cover situation.
 They used 80,000 high-resolution satellite images from Google Earth to measure tree cover and then mixed these results with soil, topography and other climate variables using AI.
 The result was a global map of where more trees could be planted to help stop climate change.

 The results from the study led by Prof Tom Crowther found that nearly two-thirds of all land – 8.7bn ha – can grow trees and support a forestal area.
-Of all this space, 5.5bn ha already have trees and another 1.5bn ha correspond to cropland used for growing food.
+Of all this space, 5.5bn ha already have trees and another 1.5bn ha corresponds to cropland used for growing food.

 Doing the math, it means there is an extra 1.7bn ha with grasslands, degraded soils or lightly vegetated area where more trees can be planted.
 This area represents around 11% of all land and has the size of China and the US combined.
 The researchers involved in the study expressly dismissed from the analysis all the land currently being used to grow crops, as well as urban areas.
 However, they considered grazing land which, they say, can benefit from having trees – a forest management technique known as agroforestry.